developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/barcode_scanning_guide/index.md

 Setting scanner configurations is not allowed while a read is pending.
 If a read is pending, the developer must call the `Scanner.cancelRead()` and must wait for the idle status through the register status listener before setting the configuration.

-The code below shows how to disable the Code 128 symbology and set beam timer for imager:
+The code below disables the Code 128 symbology and sets beam timer for the imager:

         :::java
         try {